 Lead-acid batteries are cheap, but require quite a bit of maintenance and shouldn’t be discharged past 50% before recharging.
-Absorbent glass mat (AGM) batteries are a little more expensive, and can still only be discharged to about 50%, but require very little maintenance.
+Absorbent glass mat (AGM deep cycle battery) batteries are a little more expensive, and can still only be discharged to about 50%, but require very little maintenance.

-Lithium iron batteries are very expensive, but they’re lightweight, can be discharged 100% before recharging, and require no maintenance.
+Lithium ion batteries are very expensive, but they’re lightweight, can be discharged 100% before recharging, and require no maintenance.
 The life of these batteries is 10 years compared to the 3-5 of others.

 Keep in mind that your 100Ah will really only be about 50 usable Ah if you can only discharge the battery 50% before recharging.

 You also need to consider how many cycles your battery is good for.
 Cheap RV batteries will last about 300-500 cycles, which is great for people who don’t dry camp very often.
-Lithium iron batteries are good for 3000-5000 cycles and are well worth it for people who dry camp often or full-time.
+A Lithium Battery is good for 3000-5000 cycles and are well worth it for people who dry camp often or full-time.

 Method of charging